fraziphy/heterogeneous_synaptic_homeostasis/README.md

 ------------------------------------------------------------------------------------------------------------

 ### Description of data
 This directory includes a zip file containing processed data (_data_curation.pickle_) and the steady-state values for NREM sleep (_V_NREM_) and wakefulness (_V_WAKE_).
-The steady state values determines the regulation of inhibition to counterbalance the overexcitation due to synaptic upscalings and inter-synaptic connections in the model.
+These steady-state values determine the regulation of inhibition to counterbalance the overexcitation due to synaptic upscaling and inter-synaptic connections in the model.

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------

-### Description of data
+### Description of figures

-This directory includes a zip file containing figures in the following article [doi:10.1101/2023.12.04.569905](https://www.biorxiv.org/content/10.1101/2023.12.04.569905v1).
+This directory contains a zip file containing figures referenced in the following article: [doi:10.1101/2023.12.04.569905](https://www.biorxiv.org/content/10.1101/2023.12.04.569905v1).

 ------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------